biboking/stocks-analysis/README.md

 ## Summary
-### Pros and Cons of Refactoring Code
+### Pros and Cons of Refactoring Code In General

 - Refactoring Code in general gives a second thought to the original code we write.
-It will increase the efficiency of our code, refine logic loopholes and make the script look clean and organized.
+It will increase the efficiency of our code, refine logic loopholes and make the script look clean and concise.
 This not only helps the writer understand his code better in the future, but also benefits the users to run  programs with less time and computer energy.

 - However, every coin has two sides.
 Refactoring the original code, which has been proved to be working, can bring in new bugs or conflicts with other programes in the main branch system.
+It also sometimes requires a better methametics logic and higher coding skills to get a lean script.

 ### Pros and Cons of of the original All Stock Analysis VBA Script

+- The original All Stock Anaalysis VBA Script looks long and complicated, it has nested loops that requires longer time for the computer to process.
+It also could lead to more bugs because of the complication there.
+However, the pros are that it's easier for the writer to put the code down because it's the flow of the writer's thought.
+It might be tedious but it didn't require the writer to organize the codes, but only follow the writer's thought and write the script step by step.

 ### Pros and Cons of of the refactored All Stock Analysis VBA Script

+- The refactored script looks clean and concise.
+One of the biggest pros is that it significantly reduce the time for the computer to process the macro than the original one.
+The cons are also obvious.
+The writer needs to have a very clear picture of the whole script and think thoroughly before putting the code down.
+Otherwise, in the worst case senario, one careless move would forfeit the whole game.